Folleach/GeometryDashAPI/README.md

 # GeometryDashAPI
 Library for working with game data.<br>
+Currently under development.
 #### Such as:
-- Levels (Colors, blocks and other)
+- Levels (Colors, blocks and other).
-- Game data in files
+- Game data in files.
-- Game process
+- Game process.

+### Download and use
+1. Download binary file on the way: "[GeometryDashAPI/bin/Release/GeometryDashAPI.dll](https://github.com/Folleach/GeometryDashAPI/tree/master/GeometryDashAPI/bin/Release)".
+2. Add a link to the file to the project.
+3. Use.

 ### Examples
-Levels and game data in files
+Levels and game data in files.
 ```cs
 //Edit level description
 LocalLevels local = new LocalLevels();